ARPA-Network/BLS-TSS-Network/docs/eigenlayer-onboarding.md

 ## Balance

-**To avoid unnecessary slashes**, for gas fee of grouping operations and task submission, please **keep your account balance above 0.2 ETH** on all the L1/L2s `Node` account that you need to support, which currently are:
+**To avoid unnecessary slashes**, for gas fee of grouping operations and task submission, please **keep your `Node` account balance above 0.2 ETH** on all the L1/L2s that you need to support, which currently are:

 - Testnet
   - ETH Holesky (17000)